ALiao18/ALiao18/README.md

 - 📊 [CTR Prediction](https://github.com/ALiao18/AVAZU-CTR-Classification): Deep learning model for click-through rate prediction using PyTorch
 - 🎵 [Spotify Analytics](https://github.com/ALiao18/Charting-the-Charts): Comprehensive analysis of 52,000 tracks using PCA and regression models
 - ⚽ [FIFA22 Player Analytics](https://github.com/ALiao18/FIFA22-Player-Data-Analysis): Predictive modeling for player performance metrics
-- Bars around the world (In progress): Building out an interactive map of memorable bars that I've been to share my thoughts!

 ## Currently
 🔭 Seeking ML/Data Science industry internships and research assistant positions for Spring and Summer 2025

 ## Technical Skills
 Python | Java | R | SQL | C++ | PyTorch | Scikit-learn | Pandas | NumPy

-Feel free to reach out if you'd like to collaborate or just chat about data science, sports, or your favorite local bars! 🎯